 Disneyland After Dark

 Disneyland After Dark is a specially-ticketed event.
-An upcoming After Dark event includes Star Wars Nite (Aug.
-27).
+A future After Dark event includes Star Wars Nite.
 Events usually include special themed-entertainment, food, beverages, merchandise, character meet and greets, photo opportunities, and more.

-Grad Nights are a special event for high school seniors.
-Registration is currently open and there are three ticket options.
+Grad Nights are a special event for high school seniors celebrating graduates at both Disney California Adventure and Disneyland.